Platform Selection Guide¶

 Need to double-check your environment?
 Run benchbox check-deps --matrix for the full installation matrix or benchbox check-deps --platform <name> for targeted guidance.

-Presto Lineage: Trino vs PrestoDB vs Athena¶
+Presto Lineage: Trino vs PrestoDB vs Amazon Athena¶

-presto-python-clientwithX-Presto-*headers.Athena: AWS managed service built on the Presto/Trino lineage; choose when you want serverless execution without running your own coordinator.
+presto-python-clientwithX-Presto-*headers.
+Compatible with Meta ecosystem tools.Amazon Athena: AWS managed service built on the Presto/Trino lineage; serverless execution without self-managed coordinators.

 SQL vs DataFrame: When to Choose Each¶